Performance Parking in DC

 • Dedicates a portion of meter revenues to upgrading pedestrian, bicycle and transit facilities; and

-, and annual reports that evaluate the performance of the pilot, plus recommendations about city-wide changes to parking policy.
+• Calls for a web site to detail the scope and rules of the pilot zone, and annual reports that evaluate the performance of the pilot, plus recommendations about city-wide changes to parking policy.

 Rob Goodspeed did an analysis of DC’s existing parking requirements and concluded that the rules are indeed inconsistent and excessive.
 Rob’s post also included a Nelson/Nygaard presentation about reforming DC’s parking policy.